pupnp/pupnp/README.md

 ### 5.7 - CMake Build

-In Order to build everything using the cmake buildsystem, you just need to install cmake for your plattform.
+In Order to build everything using the cmake build system, you just need to install cmake for your platform.
-Standalone cmake is recommended, IDE's like Visial Studio have built-in support which works, but as cmake in general encourages out-of-source builds and VS writes it's config into the source, cmake-gui should be used on windows.
+Standalone cmake is recommended, IDE's like Visual Studio have built-in support which works, but as cmake in general encourages out-of-source builds and VS writes it's config into the source, cmake-gui should be used on windows.

 All known options have the same meaning as stated in point 5.2.
 In Addition 2 options have been added.

-- DOWNLOAD_AND_BUILD_DEP: This option is only available if a useable git programm was found on your system.
+- DOWNLOAD_AND_BUILD_DEP: This option is only available if a useable git program was found on your system.
   With this option on, the pthread4w package will be downloaded while configuring the build-env, then it will be build and installed along with upnp.

 - BUILD_TESTING: This option activates the tests.